Guderian2nd/TrueHistoryAI/AI Rules.md

 .
 IF BuildingProdResource is Tech AND Tech is TechVeryHigh THEN BuildResourceBuilding is VeryLow

-IF EnemyFightingUnitNum is FightingUnitNumHigh
+IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5MTI0NTkzNF19
+eyJoaXN0b3J5IjpbNTQyNDM3Njg0XX0=
 -->